KSDaemon/wampy.js/README.md

 Description
 ===========

 Wampy.js is javascript library, that runs both in browser and node.js enviroments.
-It implements [WAMP][] v2 specification on top of
-WebSocket object, also provides additional features like autoreconnecting and use of Chaining Pattern.
+It implements [WAMP][] v2 specification on top of WebSocket object, also provides additional features like autoreconnecting and use of Chaining Pattern.
 It has no external dependencies (by default) and is easy to use.
-Also it's compatible with AMD and browserify.

 Wampy.js supports next WAMP roles and features: